tholonia/iching_cli/book/v2/markdown/hexagram_19.md

 ##### The Awakening (Man vs. Self)
 ### *In the style of Virginia Woolf*

 #### In the heart of a languid summer, beneath the whisper of the seashore, Evelyn, a contemplative woman, embarked on a journey of self-discovery.
-As she strolled along the beach, the gentle lapping of waves against her feet mirrored the faint stirrings within her mind—a budding awareness yearning to surface.
+As she strolled along the beach, the gentle lapping of waves against her feet mirrored the faint stirrings within her mind, a budding awareness yearning to surface.

 Days extended into languid moments where time seemed to stretch thin, and Evelyn found herself immersed in the quiet solitude of her soul.
 Each footfall on the golden sand became a note in the symphony of her burgeoning reflections, weaving a tapestry of internal dialogues and nascent realizations.